in

 Leaves and stems of moso bamboo plants, Phyllostachys edulis

-Phyllostachys Varieties to Grow
+Phyllostachys varieties to grow

 • Phyllostachys aurea, golden bamboo.
 Clump-forming, stiffly, upright bamboo grows 6 to 30 feet tall; grooved culms (hollow stems) are bright-mid-green early and become brown yellow with age; narrowly lance-shaped yellowis to golden green leaves.